 Here's how to check, define, and edit your Leadfeeder Tracker Traffic rules:

-STEP 1: Navigate to your settings from the upper-right dropdown menu by clicking Settings for...
+STEP 1: Navigate to your settings from the upper-right dropdown menu by clicking Integrations for...

 STEP 2: Click the Company tab and then Leadfeeder Tracker.

 Here you will see your Tracker's status, on the tab Tracker script you can find the script, and via tab Advanced settings you can, for example, enable IP anonymization.

 To edit traffic rules of wanted account, click on Edit Traffic rules for the chosen website.

 STEP 3: Now you will see the Traffic filtering rules of the selected account.
 There are three tabs: Hostname rules, Country rules, and Page URL rules.
 Next, we explain what can be done on each tab and how they affect the data coming to your Leadfeeder account.